SAP-samples/btp-msteams-extend-workflow/tutorial/Step3-Configure-SAP-S4HANA/README.md

 ![Save OAuth](./images/s4/26.png)

 #### <ins>Import ABAP Git Project to run<ins>
-Use the below git URL (ABAP branch) to import the ABAP Class and Report, which contains the code to send the Workflow instances(workitems) to Event Mesh.
+Use the below git URL (ABAP branch) to import the ABAP Class and Report, which contains the code to send the Workflow instances(workitems) to SAP Event Mesh.

 33. Open **SE38** and execute the program **ZABAPGIT_STANDALONE**.<br>
     >Note: If the above program is not there in the system, follow the [Install ABAP Git](https://docs.abapgit.org/guide-install.html) documentation.